Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Introduction

 Estimators are constructed from environments based on the principle that parameters in a causal regression model $Y$ on $X$ should be \textit{invariant} across environments while parameters in a merely associational model will vary.
 As a simple heuristic example, suppose we are interested in estimating the causal effect of $X$ on $Y$.
 In truth $Y$ is a cause of $X$ and the true causal effect of $X$ on $Y$ is $0$.
 Standard regression based estimators are inconsistent.
 More generally with purely observational data it will be impossible to determine the causal effect.
 However if we have data from two environments, e.g.~an observational environment and an interventional environment where noise is added to $X$, then it is possible (under some conditions) to infer the causal effect as $0$ by noting that the distribution of $Y$ is identical in the observational and interventional environment.
 This would not be the case if $X$ has a causal effect on $Y$.

 The original environment estimator ICP has been generalized to problems with sequential data and non--linear models \citep{pfister2019invariant,heinze2018invariant}. \cite{rothenhausler2019} proposed the Causal Dantzig (CD) environment estimator to address two weaknesses of ICP: computational complexity and inconsistency under hidden confounding.
 While ICP requires fitting models on all subsets of the exposure variables (making the algorithm superexponential in the number of exposures), the CD estimator has computational burden similar to linear regression.
-Further CD is consistent when hidden variables confound the $X \rightarrow Y$ causal relation.
+Further, like instrumental variable estimators, the CD is consistent when hidden variables confound the $X \rightarrow Y$ causal relation.

-Various types of environments have been used in applications.
-In gene expression data sets, ICP was fit on unperturbed wild type samples (environment 1) and knockout samples where expression of a gene was set to $0$ (environment 2) \citep{peters2016causal}.
-In an application to flow cytometry data, estimators were fit to measure cause and effect relations among biochemical agents \citep{meinshausen2016methods}.
-Here the environment represented various reagents added to the system which inhibited or stimulated the biochemical agents.
-Other applications of environment estimators have used distance of subject to nearest college (binarized to close or far) \citep{peters2016causal} and continent on which observation was collected \citep{heinze2018invariant}.